jonsimonsen/webaoa/README.md

 -Went back to using bootstrap by using a class on body elements and giving links high enough specificity not to be overridden by Bootstrap.
 -Fixed the visibility of image text and links by giving them an opaque background instead of a transparent one.
 -Fixed grids to include a header and more easily accept additional items (getting the same height as the previous ones).
 -Changed css rules for browser widths below 600px.
+Seems ok except that the images for DREIS services have been removed completely in small browsers.